krupagaliya/crowd_analysis_VAE/README.md

-# crowd_analysis_VAE
-Crowd counting with Variational Autoencoder
+# Crowd Density map Generation with variational autoencoder

+### Note: This project is for research purpose and to learn the Variational Autoencoder.

+coming soon